hdlugas/MZsearch/README.md

 centroid_spectrum(spec, window_size)  # centroid a spectrum by merging ion fragments that are 'close' with respect to m/z value
 ##### input: #####
-# spec: N x 2 numpy array with first column being mass/charge and second column being intensity
+# spec: N x 2 numpy array with the first column being mass/charge and the second column being intensity
 # window_size: window-size parameter

 ##### output: #####